There are so many things I love about this soup that I found from Pati’s Mexican Table

 You can use any small shaped pasta available.
 My grandma would use the tiny star pasta sometimes when making Mexican pasta.
 Look for small shaped pasta in the international foods isle of your local grocery store if you can’t find small pasta in the pasta isle.
 You can also use broken up spaghetti.

 I hope you will enjoy this simple and easy Mexican Alphabet Soup.
-Don’t forget to follow me on Facebook, Instagram, Twitter, Pinterest and Yummly.
-Come back next week, where I will have a bit of a cleaned up rocky road rice crispy treat!
+Don’t forget to follow me on Facebook, Instagram, and Pinterest.

 - 1 ½ pounds ripe organic tomatoes, quartered, or one-28-ounce can tomato puree or crushed tomatoes